mattbasta/client-performance-handbook/05-assets_and_payload/svg.md

 translate(-6.000000, -12.000000)"></path>
 ```

 Though this is a simple shape, it can't be described using nice, round numbers.
-Shaving decimal places from the numbers in an SVG can help to decrease its size significantly:
+Shaving decimal places from the numbers in an SVG can help to decrease its size:

 ```xml
 <path d="M5.948,13.497 L-2.598,6.471 C-3.386,5.834 -4.652,5.843 -5.426,6.492